-In this short post I will be covering how I designed and built my Openstack cloud for cheap ( less than $300 ).
+In this short post I will be covering how I designed and built my Openstack home lab for cheap.
+I spent less than $300.

 Previously, I setup openstack on a couple of old Dell laptops.
 This was very very slow as you can imagine and it didn’t have any capacity to do anything useful.
 I set out to design a new lab to play with that would be actually useful and be easy on the wallet.

 - Dell 1950 2×2.5Ghz CPU, 32G Memory, 2x146G HDD

 - Dell 2950 2x2Ghz CPU, 32G Memory, 2x146G HDD

 The overall goal of this project was budget.
 With that I knew I would have to go with used servers.
 I found many Dell servers on ebay and on my local craigslist.
 I decided to go with a local guy from craigslist and got my Dell servers for $100 each.
 The switch was form Ebay and was only $20.
 The router was from craigslist and was for only $35.

 I configured the Cisco router with a static internal IP from my cable modem and configured it as a DMZ.
 I then port forward services like Openstack Horizon (the Openstack Dashboard) to the static IP of my Cisco router’s outside IP.
 I configured the cisco router with NAT and PAT so that my openstack management network (10.0.0.0/24) will have internet access.
 In addition, I can forward ports for SSH, Telnet, and NoVNC to access my controller and compute1 nodes.